timescale/docs/tutorials/financial-ingest-real-time/index.md

 # Ingest real-time financial websocket data

-This tutorial shows you how to ingest real-time time-series data into TimescaleDB using a websocket connection.
+This tutorial shows you how to ingest real-time time-series data into
+$TIMESCALE_DB using a websocket connection.
 The tutorial sets up a data pipeline to ingest real-time data from our data partner, [Twelve Data][twelve-data].
 Twelve Data provides a number of different financial APIs, including stock, cryptocurrencies, foreign exchanges, and ETFs.
 It also supports websocket